ARPAN-BIANALYST21/PBIX_USA_DATAJOB_TREND_REPORT/README.md

 5.Explore Nonprofit and Public Roles if seeking stability

-🙌 Acknowledgements
+🙌 Acknowledgements :

 This project was developed using the dataset provided by Datamites Internship Team and modern BI tools to provide insights for job seekers, recruiters, and policy makers.

-👉 Here is the complete PDF link of the report:
+👉 Here is the complete PDF link of the report :